avivasolutionsnl/Nyxie/README.md

 |Amount Off             |decimal      |                |the amount to deduct from the shipping cost|

 #### $ discount on products in a specific category
-Will deduct a certain amount of a certain number of products in a certain group, when a certain amount of products in that group have been added to the cart.
+Will apply a fixed amount discount to a number of products in a category, when a specified amount of products from that category have been added to the cart.

 When a benefit is added to a promotion, the following action will be available in the list: